Setting Up Your Practice - Sole Proprietor, LLC and Corporations

 The next step – choose the business structure of your nutrition practice.

 Therefore, we are going to look at the three different business structures most private practice dietitians choose to operate as.
-We will examine: the sole proprietor, an LLC and a S Corporation.
+We will examine the sole proprietor, an LLC, and an S Corporation.

 Relax!
 The Reimbursement Dietitian is going to help you choose the best business structure for your nutrition practice.

 However, please note that your business structure is not a static entity.
 And in fact, will likely change as your business grows!
 Many businesses begin as sole proprietorships and graduate to more complex business forms as the business develops.
 My business is a good example of the dynamic nature of business entities.
-I started off as a sole proprietor and now operate as a S Corporation
+I started off as a sole proprietor and now operate as an S Corporation.

 What does it mean to incorporate?